 How to Stay Safe

-Since doctors are still missing a lot of answers, it’s crucial to stay attentive about protecting yourself from the virus.
+Since doctors are still don't have a lot of answers or information, it’s crucial to stay attentive about protecting yourself from the virus.
 This is especially true if you fall into a high-risk category due to age or pre-existing conditions.

 Follow CDC social distancing guidelines: